 The personification of inanimate elements is characteristic of Kannada literature when narrating tales inspired by myths and folklore.

 Her eyes burning red with desire”

-The personification sheds a third person point of view breathing life to the characters in a truly intimate way.
+The personification sheds a third-person point of view breathing life into the characters in a truly intimate way.